AnyChart/docs.anychart.com/PERT_Chart/Terminology.md

 <img src="http://static.anychart.com/images/docs/criticalpath.png"/>

+, where "o" is optimistic activity duration, "p" is pessimistic activity duration and "M" stands for most likely activity duration.

 ## Standard deviation of time

 Standard deviation of time is the variability of the time for accomplishing an activity (σte) or a path (σTE).
 It is being calculated by the following formula:

 <img src="http://static.anychart.com/images/docs/standardeviation.png"/>

+, where "o" is optimistic activity duration and "p" is pessimistic activity duration.

 Find more about getting the value of the standard deviation of time in the [Statistics in PERT section](Pert_Chart#statistics).

 ## Slack

 Slack (or float) is a measure of the excess time and resources available to complete a task.
 It is the amount of time that a project task can be delayed without causing a delay in any subsequent tasks (free float) or the whole project (total float).
-Positive slack would indicate ahead of schedule; negative slack would indicate behind schedule; and zero slack would indicate on schedule.
+The existence of a slack indicates resources wasting, and zero slack indicates everything goes on schedule.

 Find more about managing slacks in the [slacks section in AnyChart PERT tutorial](Pert_Chart#slacks).